mattcodez/2017_goals/README.md

 # 2017 Goals
 _Repo for managing personal goals and their sub tasks_

+**Remember to ask: will I enjoy doing these as much as accomplishing the end result?
+Do they start with seeking God's kingdom and rightousness/justice first?**

 Scratch pad for goals (rest are in Projects and Issues / Milestones)

 * Read regularly